Tosca tester

 SOURCE: github.com

 Copilot creates ten designs at once.
-As you enter more code, the suggestions will be more accurate.
+When you enter more code, the designs will be more accurate.

 The IDEs or editors that Copilot currently supports are Visual Studio Code, Visual Studio, Vim, Neovim, JetBrains (PyCharm), Azure Data Studio.